Lexicon-LTU-2025/lecture-react-intro/README.md

 ### **Virtual DOM**

-React utilizes a virtual DOM to efficiently update the actual DOM.
-Instead of directly manipulating the DOM for every state change, React calculates the minimal set of changes needed and updates only those parts.
-This leads to better performance and a smoother user experience.
+React uses a virtual DOM as an in-memory representation of the real DOM.
+When state changes, React first updates the virtual DOM, then performs reconciliation — the process of comparing the new virtual DOM with the previous one to determine exactly what changed.
+Only the affected parts of the actual DOM are then updated, resulting in faster rendering, improved performance, and a smoother user experience.

 [Back to top](#intro-to-react)

 ### **Reusability**

-Components in React are designed to be reusable.
-Developers can create components once and use them in different parts of the application, promoting code reusability and reducing redundancy.
+In React, components are designed to be reusable building blocks.
+Once a component is created, it can be used in multiple places across an application — or even shared between projects.
+This promotes consistency, reduces redundancy, and makes codebases easier to maintain and scale.

 [Back to top](#intro-to-react)